 Lake Bonavista Restrictive Covenant (RC) Initiative

-Restrictive Covenant Information Meeting
+Restrictive Covenant Information Meetings

 This site is dedicated to the initiative to add a Restrictive Covenant to the property titles in Lake Bonavista to protect the character and nature of our community as one of single-family homes with big trees and quiet, safe streets.
 More Information about the rationale behind ths effort was published in the August 2024 Bonavista Bugle